Hurricane battered Louisiana braces for Nicholas drenching | WTOP

 In the weather-battered city of Lake Charles, in southwestern Louisiana, Mayor Nic Hunter said ahead of Nicholas the city prepositioned assets should they be needed, and city crews scoured the drainage system to keep it free from debris that might cause clogs and flooding.

-Lake Charles was hammered by Hurricane Laura last year, a Category 4 storm that caused substantial structural damage across the city of nearly 80,000 residents.
+Lake Charles has been hammered.
+Hurricane Laura caused substantial structural damage across the city of nearly 80,000 residents.
 Weeks later Hurricane Delta ripped through the same area.
-Freezing temperatures in January burst pipes across the city and then a May rainstorm swamped houses and businesses yet again.
+Freezing temperatures in January burst pipes across the city, and then a May rainstorm swamped houses and businesses yet again.

-After multiple natural disasters in such a short period of time, Hunter said he’s worried about residents’ state of mind.
+The mayor says he’s naturally worried about how his people are coping.

 “With what people have gone through over the last 16 months here in Lake Charles, they are very, understandably, despondent, emotional.
 Any time we have even a hint of a weather event approaching, people get scared,” he said.